ghinda/ghinda.github.com/_posts/2015-12-04-mimic-native-focus-css.md

 ## Custom focus

-These custom styles try to mimic focus on interactive controls like buttons, not on text links, so we can start by using a `2px solid` outline.
+Our custom styles try to mimic focus on interactive controls like buttons, not on text links, so we use a `2px solid` outline for starters.

 On WebKit we can use the `-webkit-focus-ring-color` keyword for the outline color.